saurabh947/AIFactChecker/README.md

 The extension requires API keys to function:

 #### For YouTube Fact-Checking
+**Free Tier Available**: You can use YouTube fact-checking without an API key (5 videos/day limit).
+Add your own API key for unlimited usage!

+**To get unlimited YouTube fact-checking:**
 1. **Get Supadata API Key**
    - Visit [supadata.ai](https://supadata.ai)
    - Sign up for an account